MCR-Digital/bootcamp-delivery/docs/_posts/0001-01-01-continuous-delivery.md

 + But, it was written in 2010, so the technologies have all changed
 + Core concepts are still valid though
 + The book has a [companion website](https://continuousdelivery.com/)

 --

+### How much to read?

+We will give you specific chapters / sections of the book to read.
+But if you find you follow it, then it is a good book to read cover to cover (and to dip into).

+--